spmjs/spmjs.io/documentation/spm-commands.md

 * -O [dir] `output directory, default: dist`
 * --include [include] `determine which files will be included, optional: relative, all, standalone`
   - relative `default`

     Only contain relative dependencies.
 Absolute dependencies should also be deployed so that it can run on Sea.js.
     ```
     seajs.use('abc');
     // would load abc, and abc's dependencies separately.
     ```
   - all

     Contain relative and absolute dependencies.
     ```
     seajs.use('abc');
     // only need to load abc.
     ```
   - standalone

-    Build a standalone package that could be used in script tag without any loader.
+    Build a standalone package that could be used in script tag way without any loader.
     ```
     <script src="path/to/abc.js"></script>
     ```